divan/blog/content/posts/181118_animated_qr.md

 ![TXQR tester design](/images/txqr_tester_design.png)

-So, in the end, I just have to put the mobile phone on the tripod, and it will talk to the app via scanning QR codes and sending messages WebSocket.
+So, in the end, I just have to put the mobile phone on the tripod, and let it talk to the app via scanning QR codes and send messages via WebSocket.

 ![TXQR tester demo](/images/txqr_tester.gif#center)